-- Wash the container, equipment, and food contact surfaces with hot, soapy water before beginning. - Sanitizing is another crucial step.
-If chlorine bleach is used, the equipment should be rinsed thoroughly to remove any residues that may inhibit the growth of fermenting bacteria. - Boiling containers for 10 minutes is also a safe method for sanitizing.
+Wash the container, equipment, and food contact surfaces with hot soapy water before you begin.

+Sanitizing is another crucial step.
+If chlorine bleach is used, the equipment should be rinsed thoroughly to remove any residues which may inhibit the growth of fermenting bacteria.

+Boiling containers for 10 minutes is also a safe method for sanitizing.